consistent-milk12/docs-md/generated_docs/rayon_core/registry/index.md

 - <span id="workerthread-current"></span>`fn current() -> *const WorkerThread` — [`WorkerThread`](#workerthread)

+  Gets the `WorkerThread` index for the current thread; returns

+  NULL if this is not a worker thread.
+This pointer is valid

+  anywhere on the current thread.

 - <span id="workerthread-set-current"></span>`unsafe fn set_current(thread: *const WorkerThread)` — [`WorkerThread`](#workerthread)

+  Sets `self` as the worker-thread index for the current thread.

+  This is done during worker-thread startup.

 - <span id="workerthread-registry"></span>`fn registry(&self) -> &Arc<Registry>` — [`Registry`](#registry)

+  Returns the registry that owns this worker thread.

 - <span id="workerthread-index"></span>`fn index(&self) -> usize`

+  Our index amongst the worker threads (ranges from `0..self.num_threads()`).

 - <span id="workerthread-push"></span>`unsafe fn push(&self, job: JobRef)` — [`JobRef`](../job/index.md#jobref)